-The best bodies in the world were built with these basics.
+The best bodies in the world were built with these basics at the core.

 There are multiple ways to go about achieving the same shredded look with resistance training.
-There is already too much training information available on the internet.
-My goal is not to add to it, but to simplify it.
-The topic is too vast and varied to cohesively guide on everything without confusing and paralysing people with information.
-It’s simply not necessary either.
+This is why there may appear to be too much conflicting training information available on the internet.
+My goal is not to add to it, but to simplify it in the guides on the site.

-We will focus on a training style with a bias towards progressive strength gains in the main compound movements.
-I believe this is the fastest way to get strong, fit, and change your physique with the least risk of spinning your wheels (i.e. effort without results).
+In short, we will focus on a training style with a bias towards progressive strength gains in the main compound movements.
+I believe this is the fastest way to get stronger, bigger, and change your physique, with the least risk of spinning your wheels (i.e. putting in effort without results).

-If you are new to training, you’re in luck.
-This will be the best training year of your life, and is your opportunity to make the most dramatic changes to your body.
-You will have ‘beginner bonus gains’ as I like to call them.
+If you are new to training then this will be the best training year of your life as your potential for growth is the greatest.
 Do not waste this opportunity, and do not suffer fools that try to steer you off the path toward ineffective routines.

-If you have been training a while and haven’t seen the progress you thought you would, a renewed focus on the basics will benefit you greatly also.
-It’s not too late to start now, but it would be a waste to continue something and expect a different result.
+If you have been training a while and haven’t seen the progress you thought you would, a renewed focus on the basics will probably benefit you greatly.
+It’s not too late to start now, but it would be silly to continue doing what you are doing and expect a different result.

 1. Progressive Overload Must Occur